LasseWolter/IGS-TechTest-RecipeSchedulingAPI/README.md

         * accepts a list of inputs as specified in section [Objective](#objective)
     3. POST `api/v1/schedule/single`
         * accepts a single input using the same schema as a single item from the input list in section [Objective](#objective)
-7. Both POST enpoint are prepopulated with sensible example data, so you can run them directly from SwaggerUI
+6. Both POST endpoints are prepopulated with sensible example data, so you can send requests directly from SwaggerUI
-6. Use the _Try it out_ button on the `api/v1/schedule/multiple` to run the example input from section [Objective](#objective)
+7. Use the _Try it out_ button on the `api/v1/schedule/multiple` to run the example input from section [Objective](#objective)

 ## Notes on my code